ErfanParasti/ErfanParasti/README.md

 ###

 <div align="left">
-  <p align="left">"I am always looking to learn new technologies and solve challenges in creative and practical ways.
-I pay close attention to detail and quality of work, and I strive to deliver a result in every project that both performs well and creates a good user experience."<p>
+  <p align="left">I am always looking to learn new technologies and solve challenges in creative and practical ways.
+I pay close attention to detail and quality of work, and I strive to deliver a result in every project that both performs well and creates a good user experience.<p>
 </div>

-###

 ###